andruhon/rust-in-node-cpp-back-example/README.rst

 Why
 ---

-It is not really possible to embed node extensions compiled with GCC back into NodeJS, because NodeJS for Windows is compiled with MSVC and addons should be compiled and linked with MSVC as well.
+On windows it is not really possible to embed node extensions compiled with GCC back into NodeJS, because NodeJS for Windows is compiled with MSVC and addons should be compiled and linked with MSVC as well.
 So it is not possible to use custom build script which uses gcc crate for ths purpose.